aperture-sh/tyler/README.md

 The server can be configured using the `resources/application.conf` HOCON file.
 Available storage types are `sqlite`, `mongo`, `fs`.

-Be aware the filesystem option (`fs`) utilizes the harddisk and can store millions of files.
+Be aware the filesystem option (`fs`) utilizes the hard disk and can store millions of files.

+### Hint

+For now we support only one layer.
+An implementation of multiple sub-layers beyond the base layer will be implemented soon.

 License
 -------